songbinliu/updatePod/README.md

 ```

 ## Update Pod.scheduler by kill & create ##
+There are four steps:
+ * Get the original Pod via client.API;
+ * Copy necessary information from the orinial Pod;
-First copy the original Pod's necessary information, and modify the scheduler-name;
+ * Modify the new Pod's configuration-- the scheduler-name;
-second, delete the original Pod;
+ * Delete the original Pod via client.API;
-third, create the new Pod.

-It works well in this way.
+ * Create a new Pod based on the new configuration via client.API.

+As shown in the function *testKillUpdatePod()*, this way works well.